 Conventional analog methods of planning, such as sticky notes and whiteboards, have several limitations.
 For starters, a team can’t easily share and distribute a plan that’s physically stuck inside a room.
 Additionally, modifications to analog schedules are challenging.
 Say an unexpected delay causes everything on the schedule to be pushed back by a day.
 To reflect that change, the team needs to physically move dozens of sticky notes one space to the right.
 Even more vexing, these changes aren’t instantly propagated out to the field, as they would be with cloud and mobile technologies.

-Meanwhile, desktop software, such as Excel, seems like a great idea because it’s perceived as “free,” and it’s something that people already know how to use.
-However, Excel is not an enterprise-level system.
+So sticky notes isn’t a great option how about something like Excel?
+While, desktop software, such as Excel, seems like a great idea because it’s perceived as “free,” and it’s something that people already know how to use, excel is not an enterprise-level system.
 People can make changes to documents from their desktop that nobody knows about, resulting in errors that can affect the integrity of the information.
-Additionally, Excel users must take time each week to publish and distribute their spreadsheets.
+Additionally, Excel users must take time each week to publish and distribute their spreadsheets to the appropriate people.

 A recent case study authored by DPR Construction and Sundt Construction (and presented to the Lean Construction Institute Congress) helps put a finer point on some of these concepts.
 The case study examined a company that did a conventional Last Planner System rollout for the first phase of a project, and then a technology-driven rollout for the second phase.